Guam, Japan prepare for possible North Korea missile launch

 On Friday, US President Donald Trump doubled down on his statement that he would unleash "fire and fury like the world has never seen" if Pyongyang continued its threats, saying in a tweet that "military solutions" were "locked and loaded" for use against North Korea.

-According to a statement from China's Ministry of Foreign Affairs, Xi told Trump in a call between the two leaders Saturday all "relevant parties parties should exercise restraint and avoid words and actions that would escalate tensions on the Korean Peninsula."
+According to a statement from China's Ministry of Foreign Affairs, Xi told Trump in a call between the two leaders Saturday that all "relevant parties should exercise restraint and avoid words and actions that would escalate tensions on the Korean Peninsula."

 German Chancellor Angela Merkel described escalation as "the wrong answer," while Russian Foreign Minister Sergey Lavrov said Trump's statements were "very worrying."